peterthehan/fapp/README.md

  - 4 processors

 ## Installation
-Currently Fapp is only supported on Android.
+Currently, Fapp is only supported on Android.
 The application can be installed in two ways:

 ##### Running on an Emulator
 1. Set up the React-Native environment following the "Getting Started" guide on: https://facebook.github.io/react-native/docs/getting-started.html.